Kanvas

 Move / Resize

-If you move objects and leave large empty space, double-click an empty canvas area to fit stage size to content bounds.
+Use Move/Resize to transform selected objects.
+Double-click an empty canvas area to fit the stage size to content bounds.

 Crop

-Use crop to crop selected image objects.
+Use Crop to crop selected image objects.

 Paint